 Maximum Number Of Process For User

-Maximum number of process for user will limit process count owner by a single user.
-Default value is 7900 .
-In this example we will decrease this value to the 500.
+The maximum number of processes for users will limit the process count owner by a single user.
+The default value is 7900.
+In this example, we will decrease this value to 500.

 $ sudo ulimit -n 500